sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 - **Common Uses**:
   - Enhancing security for accessing the AWS console.
   - Protecting sensitive transactions.

-### Access Keys :
-- **Description**: Access keys consist of an access key ID and a secret access key, which are used to sign programmatic requests to AWS.
-- **Common Uses**:
-  - Enabling programmatic access to AWS services via AWS CLI, SDKs, or APIs.
-  - Allowing applications to authenticate and interact with AWS resources without manual login.
-- **Best Practices**:
-  - **Rotate Access Keys Regularly**: Change access keys periodically to reduce the risk of compromise.
-  - **Do Not Embed Access Keys Directly in Code**: Use environment variables or AWS Secrets Manager to store access keys securely.
-  - **Delete Unused Access Keys**: Regularly audit and remove access keys that are no longer in use.

-### NOTE : Access keys have been provided to the students for logging into an AWS account by the instructor.
-Please refer the documentation mentioned in

 ## IAM Best Practices
 * Enforcing Strong Password Policies - Implement requirements for password complexity and rotation to enhance security.